 Strandlie has lived in Fairfax County for over 20 years and throughout this time has been actively involved in the local and state community.
 Prior to becoming Planning Commissioner, she served for three years as an appointed member of the Mason District Planning, Land Use, and Transportation Advisory Committee.
 She also has a cumulative 10 years of experience as a board member (and president) of local condominium and homeowner associations.

-Her community involvement includes: judge and parent volunteer, “We the People: The Citizen and the Constitution” middle and high school competition (2012-present); Virginia State Bar's Special Committee on Access to Legal Services (2007-2013); American Bar Association Advisory Committee to the Standing Committee on the Law Library of Congress (2011-2014); Columbia Elementary School: founder, Law Day programming and PTA volunteer; School Age Child Care Parent Advisory Committee (SACC PAC) representative (2012-present); Girl Scout Leader (2009-2013); Cub Scout Pack 150 (Annandale United Methodist Church) 2014 Popcorn Kernel; Holy Trinity Lutheran Church, council member (2010-2013); past president, University of Florida Alumni Association of Greater Washington, DC and founder UF/DC internship and scholarship program.
+Her community involvement includes: American Bar Association Standing Committee on Public Education (2015-present); judge and parent volunteer, “We the People: The Citizen and the Constitution” middle and high school competition (2012-present); Virginia State Bar Special Committee on Access to Legal Services (2007-2013); American Bar Association Advisory Committee to the Standing Committee on the Law Library of Congress (2011-2014); Columbia Elementary School: founder, Law Day programming and PTA volunteer; School Age Child Care Parent Advisory Committee (SACC PAC) representative (2012-2015); Girl Scout Leader (2009-2013); Cub Scout Pack 150 (Annandale United Methodist Church) 2014 Popcorn Kernel; Holy Trinity Lutheran Church, council member (2010-2013); and past president, University of Florida Alumni Association of Greater Washington, DC and founder UF/DC internship and scholarship program.

 To contact Commissioner Strandlie, please utilize the contact form at this link